lawson89/sierra_previewer/README.md

 This project is currently under heavy development so no release is provided.

-However it is a standard maven project so please run the follwing after download
+However it is a standard maven project so please run the following after download
 ```shell
 mvn clean package
 ```